-Socially conscious investing — also called socially responsible investing, socially selective investing, or impact investing — tries to accomplish just that.
+Socially conscious investing — also called socially responsible investing, socially selective investing, or social impact investing — tries to accomplish just that.
 It screens companies for environmental, social, and governance (ESG) factors, such as their record on air pollution, worker pay, community support, or shareholder accountability.

 Individual investors can screen companies on their own to create a portfolio that will help them meet their financial goals while making a positive difference in the world.
 Investors can also choose from baskets of investments — mutual funds and exchange-traded funds (ETFs) — put together by investment companies that handle the screening work.